NASA gives Neil Armstrong a moon rock

-April 18, 2006 — NASA honored first moonwalker Neil Armstrong today as an Ambassador of Exploration at an event hosted by the Cincinnati Museum Center at Union Terminal in Ohio.
-During the ceremony, Armstrong was presented with a small sample of a moon rock he brought back from the lunar surface, which in turn he donated to the Center's Museum of Natural History & Science to be publicly displayed.
+– NASA honored astronaut Neil Armstrong on Tuesday (April 18) as an Ambassador of Exploration at the Cincinnati Museum Center at Union Terminal in Ohio.
+During the ceremony, Armstrong, the first man to walk on the moon, was presented with a small fragment of a moon rock he brought back from the lunar surface, which in turn he donated to the Center's Museum of Natural History and Science to be publicly displayed.

 Listen to Armstrong's acceptance speech (26 mb)

-NASA Administrator Michael Griffin introduced Armstrong to the invited audience, which included members of the astronaut's family.
+NASA Administrator Michael Griffin introduced Armstrong to the audience, which included the astronaut's family.

-During his acceptance speech, Armstrong described the acrylic-encased moon rock as "impressive" while still acknowledging that it was only on loan from NASA.
-"I get to keep it myself only so long as I speak today, so I am going to be talking longer than I otherwise would," joked Armstrong.
+Accepting the award, Armstrong described the moon rock as "impressive," while acknowledging it was on loan from NASA.
+"I get to keep it myself only so long as I speak, so I am going to be talking longer than I otherwise would," he quipped.

-Armstrong took his time to explain why he had chosen a natural science museum to exhibit an award celebrating human achievement.
+As such, he took his time while explaining why he chose a natural science museum to exhibit an award intended to celebrate human achievement.

 "Many here would know that natural history is the history of things in nature — animal, vegetable or mineral — and excludes humans and their activities.
 We might conclude that the recounting of human activities is therefore, by the process of elimination, unnatural history," he said.
-"I'd like to... talk just a bit about a specific, but very thin slice of natural history," continued Armstrong.
+"I'd like to... talk just a bit about a specific, but very thin slice of natural history," Armstrong continued.

-"Many eons ago, maybe half a star lifetime," Armstrong began, twisting a tale that encompassed the formation of the solar system to that of "his" rock.
+"Many eons ago, maybe half a star lifetime," he said, as he began to twist the tale that encompassed the formation of the solar system to that of "his" rock.

-"A piece of this young basalt is completely separated from its mother.
+"A piece of the young basalt is completely separated from its mother.
 His brothers and sisters lie nearby.
-Let's call him "Bok," suggested Armstrong of the focus of his story.
-The moonwalker recounted the adventure of the small stone, breathing life into geological processes that governed its aging.
+Let us call him "Bok," suggested Armstrong of the focus of his story.
+The astronaut recounted the adventure of the small stone, breathing life into geological processes that governed its aging.

 Armstrong concluded while referencing the award that was sitting to his left on the stage.
 "If you want to see Bok and have him clarify any points that may have been obscure, you may do so.
 He is, or at least part of him is right there.
-The sample on the award is a chip of 2.039 grams, a chip off the old Bok, you might say," Armstrong said to laughter and applause.
+The sample on the award is a chip of 2.039 grams, a chip off the old Bok, you might say," Armstrong remarked.

-"I hope I have persuaded you that a place of natural history is a great place for Bok to be," said Armstrong.
+"I hope I've persuaded you that a place of natural history is a great place for Bok to be," he said.

-Museum President Doug McDonald accepted "Bok" on behalf of the Cincinnati Center, where it will go on display along with a replica of Armstrong's spacesuit.
+Doug McDonald, the museum's president, accepted "Bok" on behalf of the Cincinnati Center, where it'll go on display along with a replica of Armstrong's spacesuit.

-NASA is presenting Ambassador of Exploration Awards to 38 astronauts and other key individuals who took part in the Mercury, Gemini, and Apollo space programs.
-To date, 15 moon rocks have been awarded, including one to Mercury original John Glenn, who was present for today's ceremony honoring Armstrong.
+NASA is presenting Ambassador of Exploration Awards to 38 astronauts and other key individuals who took part in the Mercury, Gemini and Apollo space programs.
+To date, 15 rocks have been awarded, including one to Mercury 7 original astronaut John Glenn, who was present for today's ceremony honoring Armstrong.